AmanAgrawal21900/Python_Grapher/README.md

 - Plots graphs of functions with only one variable.
 - Graphs can be changed or moved according to the user's convenience.
 - User can save the graphs as image files.
+- Parenthesis and all operation signs must be placed according to BODMAS rule in the function.